Fit a generalized linear model.

 rstan::stan_ess(fit.pois$stanfit, "alpha_re")

-## Posterior predictive distribution
+## Visualize the posterior predictive distribution

 yrep <- posterior_predict(fit.pois, S = 65)